 He became head of the family jewellery chain in the mid-80s, becoming one of Britain’s best-known businessmen.

 Gerald transformed it from 130 stores with sales of £13m to a public company with 2,500 stores and sales of over £1.2bn.

 By 1990, Ratners was the world’s largest jewellery retailer, with more than £120m in profits.

-Following a high profile gaffe in which he described some of the products sold in the stores as ‘total crap’, he was forced to sell the business.
+Following his infamous ‘Gerald Ratner Speech‘ in which he described some of the products sold in the stores as ‘total crap’, he was forced to sell the business.

-Gerald Ratner could not have predicted the damage caused by his casual remarks about his best selling line.
+Gerald could not have predicted the damage caused by his casual remarks about his best-selling line.
 He went from the world’s most prominent jeweller to nothing in a stroke.

 After clawing his way back to the top, Gerald talks with typical candour about the rollercoaster journey and the valuable lessons learned.

-An incisive and astute businessman, Gerald Ratner is also a charming and witty speaker, captivating audiences with his incredible story of both his success and failure.
+Gerald Ratner, an incisive and astute businessman, is also a charming and witty speaker.
+As a result, he captivates audiences with the incredible story of his success and failure.

 Speaking topics include: